Lower School Curriculum

 The fourth grade mathematics program’s goals focus on understanding the theory behind the numbers, computation skills and, most importantly, having students build confidence and an interest in learning math.
 Whole number operations, place value, fractions, decimals, geometry, data analysis, measurement, probability, time, measurement and problem solving are part of the fourth grade curriculum.
 We also focus on problem solving and using math vocabulary to explain the meaning behind the math computation.

 Second Grade is a time where reading fundamentals are becoming established and students are now reading to learn new things or to make connections to what they already know.
 By second grade, non-fiction reading becomes more important as students do more research and learn to organize their ideas.
 In writing, emphasis is placed on writing descriptive sentences, compare/contrast, writing “how-to’s” and relying on themes as a backdrop for writing.
 Writing is often based on content related to cultures.
 Students are also trying their hand at scientific writing such as with making predictions.
-The Teacher’s College of Reading and Writing program is used at this grade level to support biographical writing, informational writing and research papers.
+The Teachers' College Reading & Writing Project is used at this grade level to support biographical writing, informational writing and research papers.

 Students in third grade have a wide range of interests in the types of books they read and in the level at which they read.
 Our goal in third grade is to create an environment throughout the day and year, where students build on their love for words, books and reading.
 Exposing them to a range of genres provides the right context for this to happen with fiction, non-fiction and poetry.